Nobuo-Namura/hpa/README.md

 ## Usage
 ### Unconstrained problems
-Each problem is defined as a class object like HPA201 (see the fllowing "Benchmark Problem Definition" for details about naming rules).
+Each problem is defined as a class object like HPA201 (see the following "Benchmark Problem Definition" for details about naming rules).
 Such unconstrained problems can be used as:
 ```
 from aircraft.problem import HPA201
 import numpy as np